luke-gru/riml/README.md

 When defining a function with no parameters, the parens after the function name are optional.

 Functions are by default prepended by 's:' unless explicitly prepended with a different scope modifier.
 Of course, you can use the old form ('function!
-Name()') for defining functions if you want, as Riml aims to be a superset of VimL.
+Name()') for defining functions if you want, as Riml aims to be as compatible as possible with VimL.
 There are a few exceptions where Riml and VimL aren't compatible, and these differences are explained in the section 'Incompatibilities with VimL'.

 ###Default Arguments